EU court dismisses claims against ECB over Greek debt

 Other Greek bond holders received new securities with a substantially lower nominal value and a longer maturity period.

-The General Court of the European Union, the second highest EU court, said in its ruling that the ECB had exclusively acted with the objective of stabilizing markets.

-Reporting by Michele Sinner, writing by Philip Blenkinsop, editing by Robert-Jan Bartunek
+The General Court of the European Union, the second highest EU court, said in its ruling that the ECB had exclusively acted with the objective of stabilising markets. ($1 = 0.8906 euros) (Reporting by Michele Sinner, writing by Philip Blenkinsop, editing by Robert-Jan Bartunek)